theoppermann/php-media-kit/README.md

 - Root filesystem is read-only
 - /tmp is mounted as tmpfs
 - Only directories listed in APP_WRITABLE_DIRS are writable
-- Keep secrets/ out of Git (add it to .gitignore)
+- Keep secrets and userdata / cache out of Git (add it to .gitignore)